LurkErLV/EmployEase/README.md

 # Employease

-Employease is a web application that helps job seekers to find their dream job.
-It provides a platform for job seekers to search for jobs, apply for them, and track their application status.
-Employease also provides a platform for employers to post job openings and review applications.
+Hey there!
+Employease is my passion project—a web app designed to make job hunting way less stressful.
+It's like your personal job-search sidekick!
+This platform helps you find awesome job opportunities, apply to them hassle-free, and keep tabs on your application status.
+Plus, it's not just for us job seekers—I've also built a space for employers to post openings and check out applications.

 ## Installation